Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 # Arshad Siddiqui (Work in progress) 🛠

 I'm a junior full stack web developer who recently graduated from Makers Academy Bootcamp.
-A few months prior, I was self teaching using online resources such as codecademy, freeCodeCamp and The Odin Project; where I had loads of fun learning syntax and how to think algorithmically about a problem.
+A few months prior, I was self teaching using online resources where I had loads of fun learning programming concepts, syntax and how to think algorithmically about a problem.

-At bootcamp is where I learned plenty of things which I didn't consider important at the time such as TDD, writing clean maintainable code as well as effective communication for working within a team.
-I also learnt how to build projects from scratch with other people.
+At bootcamp is where I learned TDD, writing clean maintainable code as well as effective communication for working within a team.
+I also learnt how to build projects from scratch collaboratively with git and pair programming.

 What drew me to the field was my passion for problem solving as well as its fast pace.
-I've also loved tech from a young age and would obsess about tech news due to how exciting and innovative the field is.
+I've also loved tech from a young age and would obsess about tech news due to how exciting and innovative the field always is.

 ## Projects